jsperson/ai_competition_oracle/LaunchKS_Business_Plan.md

 - **Months 7-12:** Statewide rollout reaching 10,000 users
 - **Year 2-3:** Scale to 50,000+ users and explore expansion to neighboring states

-PathwayKS is more than a technology platform—it's a catalyst for economic growth, social mobility, and workforce transformation in Kansas.
+LaunchKS is more than a technology platform—it's a catalyst for economic growth, social mobility, and workforce transformation in Kansas.
 With the right partnerships, funding, and execution, we can create a national model for how states should approach workforce development in the 21st century.

 ---